Cancer Sequencing and Deletion/Duplication Panel

 |Test Code||Test||Total Price||CPT Codes Copy CPT Codes|

-NF1 is analyzed by Multiplex Ligation-dependent Probe Amplification.
+NF1 and STK11 are analyzed by Multiplex Ligation-dependent Probe Amplification.
 If you would like to order a subset of these genes contact us to discuss pricing.

 For ordering targeted known variants, please proceed to our Targeted Variants landing page.

 The great majority of tests are completed within 28 days.

 Genes tested in this panel have been implicated in hereditary cancer and although individually these genes may be involved in a minority of cancers, the combination of highly, moderately and mildly penetrant pathogenic variants may be responsible for a significant portion of these hereditary cancers.
 See "Related Tests" section for a full description of each individual disorder.